scaljeri/di-xxl/README.md

     DI.set(descriptor)

-`Foo` gets registered here and will be accessible now by the name `foo`.
+Class `Foo` is registered here and is now accessible by the name `foo`.
 The `descriptor` object needs at least a `name` and a `ref`erence.
 Use `get` to retrieve an instance of `Foo`

-    const foo = DI.get('foo'); // const foo = new Foo();
+    const foo = DI.get('foo'); // This is equivalent to: `const foo = new Foo()`

-NOTE (Because I've made this mistake many times:) **Don't use DI inside the constructor!!!!**
+NOTE (Because I've made this mistake many times:) **Don't use DI inside the body of the constructor!!!!**

     class Bar {
          @Inject('foo') foo;

          constructor() {
-             this.foo.do(); // --> Error, this.foo is undefined
+             this.foo.doMagic(); // --> Error, this.foo is undefined
          }
     }

 Dependencies are injected after the Bar instances is created (Below you can find more about @decorators)

 ### Parameters
-The example above showed the creation of an instance without parameters, so here is an exmaple where the instance is created using params
+The example above shows the creation of an instance without parameters, but you can provide constructor arguments

     const descriptor = {
         name 'foo',
         ref: Foo,
-        params: [10, 20]
+        params: [10, 20] // -> constructor arguments
     }
     DI.set(descriptor);